AviatrixSystems/Docs/HowTos/config_FortiGate.rst

 1. Setup Firewall Network (FireNet)
 ---------------------------------------
-Complete steps 1-5 of the Firewall Network Workflow in Aviatrix controller to prepare your Firewall VPC (FireNet VPC).
+Complete steps 1-5 of the Firewall Network Workflow in Aviatrix Controller to prepare your Firewall VPC (FireNet VPC).
 This will also set up the subnets that you will need for launching your Fortigate instance.

 2. Deploy Fortigate Instance from AWS Marketplace
 ----------------------------------------------------